DevKlim/eido-agent/README.md

 ## Detailed Next Steps to Improve EIDO Handling

-*(These steps focus on making the existing EIDO processing more robust and compliant with the NENA standard, complementing the primary goal of adding Alert-to-EIDO conversion.)*
+*(These steps focus on making the existing EIDO processing more robust and compliant with the NENA standard, complementing the primary goal of enhancing the agentic parsing dashboard.)*

 1.  **Full Schema Validation & Handling:**
     *   Refine Pydantic models (`data_models/schemas.py`) to accurately reflect the official NENA EIDO OpenAPI schema.